- 4 Minutes to read

 The following process takes place after Zesty Disk has been deployed:

-1. Zesty creates a virtual disk for the storage filesystem which consists of several small storage volumes.
+Zesty creates a virtual filesystem that consists of several small storage volumes.
 Since Zesty Disk leverages the native cloud provider block storage devices (AWS EBS), your native tools, procedures, and SLAs are unchanged, while you remain the owner of your data and the only one that has access to it.

-3. The usage and metadata metrics are processed by an AI model that generates a behavioral profile on the instance volume.
-It uses this profile to predict the usage patterns and fluctuations of the disk to ensure that it has optimal IOPS and throughput for any scenario.
+The usage and metadata metrics are processed by an AI model that generates a behavioral profile on the instance filesystem.
+It uses this profile to predict the usage patterns and fluctuations of the filesystem to ensure that it has optimal IOPS and throughput for any scenario.

-4. The volumes on the filesystems are serialized so that one large volume of 100GB for example, is replaced with a filesystem of multiple smaller volumes, say, 50GB, 35GB, and 15GB.
+The volumes on the filesystem are serialized so that one large volume of 100GB for example, is replaced with a filesystem of multiple smaller volumes, say, 50GB, 35GB, and 15GB.

-5. Every action is logged in the audit log and an alert can be sent to the environment’s Slack or Teams channel.
+Every action is logged in the audit log and an alert can be sent to the environment’s email, Slack, or Teams channel.

 Expanding a filesystem